 The human study found that any type of carbonated beverage significantly increased ghrelin levels.

 Yes, even our beloved plain carbonated water.
 Those who drank plain carbonated water had ghrelin levels six times higher than those drinking regular water.
 They had three times higher ghrelin levels than those drinking degassed sodas.

 Ghrelin is commonly known as the “hunger hormone.”
 It’s released primarily by the stomach and intestines and stimulates your appetite.

 Ghrelin rises when the stomach is empty and falls when you’re full, but levels can also be affected by lots of other factors.
-Studies have shown that lack of sleep, stress, and extreme dieting can make ghrelin levels rise.
-Exercise, rest, and muscle mass can decrease ghrelin levels.

 Generally, when your ghrelin levels are high, you feel hungrier and are more likely to eat more.
 Scientists believe that this can increase your risk of obesity.